mattmcspirit/azurestack/README.md

 Post-Script Actions
 -------------------
-This script can take over 6 hours to finish.
+This script can take over 6 hours to finish, depending on your hardware and download speeds.
 Assuming the script has completed successfully, you just need to activate the portals.
 The script does open the browser to prompt you to perform these tasks, but for more information, go here: <https://docs.microsoft.com/en-us/azure/azure-stack/asdk/asdk-post-deploy#activate-the-administrator-and-tenant-portals>

 #### Troubleshooting & Improvements